|

 Building Stepfamilies That Work

-The major difference for Building Stepfamilies That Work (BSTW), is that both members of a couple need to be in front of the same monitor.
+The major difference for Building Stepfamilies That Work (BSTW), is that both members of a couple need to be in front of the same computer.
 A web camera that is able to provide a wide angle image is ideal for this situation.
+Most current computers work very well in this regard.

-If you decide to use headsets (instead of a microphone and open speakers), you'll need to plug them into "Y" adapters so you'll both be able to speak and hear.
+If you decide to use headsets (instead of a microphone and open speakers), you may need to plug them into "Y" adapters so you'll both be able to speak and hear.
+(These adapters are very cheap and are available at most electronic supply stores.)

 Outside of these differences, the remaining technical aspects are the same as for WHHK.